Goodnight Raleigh - a look at the art, architecture, history, and people of the city at night

 and then never be able to escape.

-However, the most amazing find among the heaps of ephemera was the love letters sent to Gladys by four suitors over the decade 1922-1932.
+However, the most amazing find among the heaps of ephemera were the love letters sent to Gladys by four suitors over the decade 1922-1932.

 Claude Pearson fell in love with Gladys in 1922, and was the author of several amorous love letters to her.
 He usually began with “Dearest Darling,” and spoke quite ardently of his love for her, sometimes closing with “Your future hubby.”
 Apparently, though, it was an unrequited love.